jkeohan/rctr-8-2-21/w03d05/lifting-state.md

 Clicking on any small image will assign the big image the same image url.

-You may or may not have worked on this already so here is a [working CodeSandbox](https://codesandbox.io/s/rctr-9-8-20-react-cities-solution-klk6l?file=/src/App.js) of the app.
+You may or may not have worked on this already so here is a [working CodeSandbox](https://codesandbox.io/s/rctr-9-8-20-react-cities-solution-klk6l?file=/src/App.js) of the app which we will use as our starter code.

 <img src="https://i.imgur.com/LI6KqAI.jpg" width=300/><br>